dd32/td-gh-ex/readme.txt

 2. Activate the theme through the 'Appearance' menu in WordPress

 == Known Limitations ==
--A one line menu is recommended, instead of using long menus, use submenus.
+-A one line menu is strongly recommended, instead of using long menus, use submenus.
 -It's recommended not to use a font-size larger than 4em for the Call to Action area.
 -Note that the footer widgets are only shown on the front page, 404, and search page.
+-The theme aims to be compatible with Woocommerce.
+It does not adress issues within Woocommerce such as missing labels and screenreader texts, but increases it's contrasts.

 == Changelog ==

+=1.0=
+Improved styling for bbPress and Woocommerce.
+Added a customizer option for a text shadow behind the site title and description.
+Minor changes to the language files.

 =0.8=
 Updated screenshot